Iran Human Rights: Magazine

 Iran Human Rights publishes a bi-weekly Persian-language legal magazine called "Hoghooghe Ma", translated to "Our Rights".
 Each edition highlights a particular issue.

 Television program

 IHR broadcasts a Persian language television program titled Edam Bas Ast, translated to "Enough Executions."

+2024

+According to the UN, at least 901 people were executed in Iran during 2024.
+The report also indicates that at least 40 individuals were executed in a single week in December.
+This marks an increase in the number of executions compared to 2023.
+According to latest reports the number is even higher and stands on at least 975, while other reports claim it is over 1000.
+Human rights organizations claim that it is a "horrifying escalation,".